 Besides our commitment to the very best in dentistry, the dentists at the Leigh Smile Center also strive to provide our patients with the highest level of service for a lasting, and easier dental experience.

 If you have chipped, stained, or unwanted spaces between your teeth, cosmetic dental bonding may be the best option for restoring your smile.
 It is a good option for fixing cracks, discolorations, and misalignments.
 Cosmetic bonding allows our Cosmetic Dentists to preserve a majority of the natural tooth while improving the overall aesthetics of our patients’ smiles.
 Drs.
-Schuster and Pejman, and our qualified dental assistant team can usually complete cosmetic bonding in a single office visit.
+Wong and Pejman, and our qualified dental assistant team can usually complete cosmetic bonding in a single office visit.
 It is a conservative restorative treatment option that preserves and matches your natural teeth.

 The Dentists begin preparing the tooth for bonding by applying a specialized cleaning agent to the affected area.
 A strong bonding agent is applied to the tooth so the tooth colored filling material will adhere to the tooth.
 The tooth colored material is layered and cosmetically sculpted on the tooth, replacing the missing layers of tooth structure (the enamel and dentin).
 A laser or LED light, (or bright blue light) is then used to cure or harden the tooth colored material.
 During the final step, Drs.
-Schuster and Pejman will shape and polish the tooth to match the surrounding teeth.
+Wong and Pejman will shape and polish the tooth to match the surrounding teeth.
 The bonded tooth looks and functions exactly like a natural tooth, restoring a healthy glow to our patients’ smiles.